tobin-wq/pop-the-lock/README.md

-# pop the lock
+# Pop the Lock
-I was bored and decided to make a Pop the Lock game for Terminal on a mac.
+I was bored and decided to make a Pop the Lock game.

 Credit to Bay Tek Entertainment for creating Pop the Lock.

+Make sure you're on a mac, as this game runs on terminal.

 To run it, paste the code below into your terminal: